twosigma/ts_isolate/README.md

 * `gcc`: Deny access to `/usr/bin/gcc` and `/usr/bin/g++`, for
   environments where code should be using a separate compiler instead of an OS-packaged one.
+* `python`: Deny access to system `python` and `python3` in `/usr/bin`, For projects where code should be using a separate interpreter instead of an OS-packaged one.

 Call `ts_isolate` at the beginning of your build or test runner, before it runs any user-provided code.
 In our monorepo, the very first step in